Is the use of Machine Learning to understand what animals say ‘a green signal towards Google translation of animal languages in the near future?

 On the other hand, some experts also suggest that the technology could also be deployed for the benefit of animals, helping experts monitor the welfare of both wild and domestic fauna.
 According to them, this research might prompt a broader societal shift by providing new insight into animal lives.

-Let’s now contemplate…, it’s not a far-fetched idea that in the future, we might be able to speak the same language with birds, dolphins and other animals.
+Let’s now contemplate…, it’s not a far-fetched idea that in the future, we might be able to speak the same language as birds, dolphins, and other animals.
 Isn’t this Machine learning’s new best?